Mohammad0336/Optimal_PizzaChain_Location/README.md

 Final map representing the ideal venue location
 ![This is an image](https://github.com/Mohammad0336/Ideal_Location/blob/main/Images/Map.jpg)

+When Examining the cluster means they were then ranked:
+`Cluster1: Ranked 1st for idealism`: `Green Polygons on Map` `Cluster0: Ranked 2nd for idealism`: `Yellow Polygons on Map` `Cluster2: Ranked 3rd for idealism`: `Cyan Polygons on Map` `Cluster3: Ranked 4th for idealism`: `Red Polygons on Map`

 ## Built using:
 - Neighbourhood Dataset: https://open.toronto.ca/dataset/neighbourhoods/
 - Neighbourhood Profiles: https://open.toronto.ca/dataset/neighbourhood-profiles/